Age of consent in the United States: Colorado

 (e) At the time of the commission of the act, the victim is at least fifteen years of age but less than seventeen years of age and the actor is at least ten years older than the victim and is not the spouse of the victim;

 Notwithstanding the age of consent, however, for purposes of child prostitution offenses in Colorado, a "child" means a person under the age of eighteen years.
 C.R.S.
 18-7-401(2).
 Reasonable mistake of age, or similarity in age, is not a defense to these offenses.
 C.R.S.
 18-7-407.
-All child prostitution offenses are class three felonies (class one felonies are capital offenses, class two felonies include second degree murder).
+All child prostitution offenses are class three felonies (class one felonies are punishable by life without parole, class two felonies include second degree murder).
 So, while it is not a crime for a 17-year-old to have non-commercial sex with a 60-year-old in Colorado, it is a serious crime punishable by four to twelve years in prison for an 18-year-old to engage in any sexual act, or to present at a "place of prostitution" with an intent do so, for money or any other thing of value with a seventeen-year-old with the reasonable belief that the minor was under eighteen years old.
 C.R.S.
 18-7-406.
 The same conduct, entered into with an eighteen-year-old and without a belief that the prostitute was under eighteen years of age, would be a misdemeanor.
 C.R.S.
 18-7-205.
 Those under the age of eighteen are also children for the crime of inducing or coercing someone to have sex or to have sexual conduct with another for the voyeur's gratification, or to expose themselves to another for the voyeur's sexual gratification, C.R.S.
 18-3-404(1.5), and the crime of trafficking in children, C.R.S.
 18-3-502.

 There is a marriage exception to both Colorado's statutory rape law, C.R.S.
 18-3-402, the crime of sexual assault upon a child by a person in a position of trust, C.R.S.
 18-3-405.3, and Colorado's child prostitution laws.
 However, while Colorado law does recognize common law marriages entered into when both spouses are eighteen years of age or older, it does not recognize common law marriages entered into in Colorado or elsewhere after September 1, 2006, when one spouse is under eighteen years of age.
 C.R.S.
 14-2-109.5.